liferay/liferay-docs/discover/portal/articles/02-web-experience-management/03-staging-content-for-publication/02-using-the-staging-environment.markdown

 processes separately if you want to publish both page groups.
 You can also choose specific pages to publish, the look and feel of those pages, etc.

-**Content** allows you to configure the content to be published.
-Selecting the *Choose Content* option from the dropdown field lets you filter the content to be published, based mainly on the date range and content type.
-If you choose a page to be published from the Pages menu, the portlets and their references will always be published, even if you specified differently in the Content section.
+**Content** lets you configure the content to be published.
+Selecting the *Choose Content* option lets you filter the content to be published, based mainly on the date range and content type.
+If you choose a page to be published from the Pages menu, the portlets and their references are always published, even if you specified differently in the Content section.

 There are other filtering sub-options for certain content types.
 Next, you'll look at these content filtering options.

-The first choice to make is what content to publish based on date.
+You first must choose what content to publish based on date.
 Specifying a date range lets you choose content to publish based on when it was created or last modified.
-Select the option that best fits your workflow; the available options are described in more detail below:
+Select the option that best fits your workflow.
+The available options are described in more detail below:

 **All:** publishes content regardless of its creation or last modification date.